Te Whānau a Aronui

 - Cross-curricular learning

 Anyone can apply to enrol into Aronui.
-All students wishing to enrol should apply to the Enrolment Officer firstname.lastname@example.org or discuss with Kaitohu Aronui - Director of Aronui, Jo'el Komene email@example.com
+For further information, please contact the Kaitohu Aronui (Director of Aronui), Jo'el Komene email@example.com